 Combine the sugar, flour, and seasoning.
 I used freshly grated nutmeg, but ground nutmeg or cinnamon works great, too.
 Isn’t this little bitty nutmeg grater the cutest thing?

-Fill the pie dish with the fruit and sprinkle liberally with the sugar mixture.
+Fill the pie dish with the fruit and sprinkle it liberally with the sugar mixture.
 Dot the fruit with the thin slices of butter.
 As the cobbler bakes, the sugar and butter along with the natural liquid from the fruit combine to make the sweet juicy filling.

 For the topping, pinch off pieces of dough, roll into 1~inch balls and flatten with your fingers.
 Place randomly on the top of the peaches.